pytorch/tutorials/advanced_source/python_extension_autoload.rst

 `habana_frameworks.torch`_ is a Python package that enables users to run PyTorch programs on Intel Gaudi via the PyTorch ``HPU`` device key.
-``import habana_frameworks.torch`` is no longer necessary after this mechanism is applied.

 .. _habana_frameworks.torch: https://docs.habana.ai/en/latest/PyTorch/Getting_Started_with_PyTorch_and_Gaudi/Getting_Started_with_PyTorch.html